Someone in Europe is dying every 17 seconds from covid-19, WHO says

 “There is good news and not so good news,” said Hans Kluge, the WHO’s regional director for Europe, at a news conference, describing the drop in new diagnoses as “a small signal, but it’s a signal nevertheless.”

-European countries have been hit hard since October, with cases skyrocketing in the last month-and-a-half.
+European countries have been hit hard since October, with cases skyrocketing in the past month and a half.
 Hospitals started to overflow, forcing many leaders to impose strict lockdowns despite vows to try to avoid the economy-crushing measures of the spring.
 Cases and deaths per capita passed the United States in October and have continued to rise rapidly.
-Deaths increased by 18 percent last week compared to the week before.
+Deaths increased by 18 percent last week compared with the week before.

 “We are seeing increasing signals related to overwhelmed health systems, with reports that in France, for example, intensive care wards have been at over 95 percent capacity for 10 days,” Kluge said.
 Swiss intensive care units are at full capacity, he said.